 Everyone wants to live a long and healthy life, right?
 Is there a secret to making this happen?
-I’ve come to learn lately that the food we eat is very much connected to the life we live and how we feel.
+I’ve come to learn that the food we eat is very much connected to the life we live and how we feel.
 I heard on the radio that the best medicine we can give our body is healthy food.
 The vitamins, minerals and power of good food that isn’t processed can help heal our body and possibly prevent diseases.
-I feel great that I choose the Shaklee 180™ program and trust that I’m putting the very best into my body from the number one nutritional company but yes, I still eat real food too not just smoothees and meal bars, which means I like to choose the best foods I can.

 Here are five of my favorite power packed foods that help give me energy and are all around good for my health:

 - Oatmeal – Oatmeal is shown to lower blood cholesterol and it’s a filling grain that helps keep hunger at bay and your blood sugar constant.
-I prefer steel cut and actually will add it to my Shaklee 180™ smoothees!
+I prefer steel cut and actually will add it to my smoothies!

 - Allium foods– these foods include garlic, onions, leeks and shallots.
 These veggies help guard the body against cancer and are shown to help lower blood pressure and prevent blood clots.
 I especially love garlic and will roast a garlic clove and spread it on whole wheat toast and add fresh cut tomato and fresh piece of mozzarella, delicious!